-- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The level of skill can be demonstrated by using a wide range of hand and machine tools, or by using fewer tools for intricate or complex work. - The level of complexity of the proposal must be taken into account.
-For example, a very simple proposal, with material skilfully and accurately removed, will not allow candidates to achieve marks above the bottom band. - Accuracy can be demonstrated in the shaping of component parts, or in the cutting and fit of any joints.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The level of skill may be demonstrated by using a wide range of hand and machine tools, or by using fewer tools for intricate or complex work. - The level of complexity of the proposal must be taken into account.
+For example, a very simple proposal, with material skilfully and accurately removed, will not allow candidates to achieve marks above the bottom band. - Accuracy may be demonstrated in the shaping of component parts, or in the cutting and fit of any joints.
 It may also be demonstrated in the forming of component parts. - It is practical skills that are being assessed, therefore marks cannot be awarded for CNC-produced components.

-Skill Design and manufacture Max marks TOTAL: 5 marks are allocated to assembling components.
-Judgements should be made on the candidate's ability to select and prepare resources for assembly, and assembling the proposal. activity 1-2 marks 3-4 marks 5 marks Assembling components Preparing for assembly and assembling the proposal 5 resources prepared and used with guidance limited evidence of accurate and sound assembly resources prepared and used with some guidance good evidence of accurate and sound assembly resources prepared and used with minimal guidance strong evidence of accurate and sound assembly Further information for assessing 'Assembling components'
+Skill Design and manufacture activity Max marks TOTAL: 5 marks are allocated to assembling components.
+Judgements should be made on the candidate's ability to select and prepare resources for assembly, and assembling the design proposal.
+1-2 marks 3-4 marks 5 marks Assembling components Preparing for assembly and assembling the proposal 5 resources prepared and used with guidance limited evidence of accurate and sound assembly resources prepared and used with some guidance good evidence of accurate and sound assembly resources prepared and used with minimal guidance strong evidence of accurate and sound assembly Further information for assessing 'Assembling components' When awardir When awarding marks, the following should be noted: